 White represents purity and yellow the colour of learning

 Ashram living gives aspirants an opportunity to turn inward.
 Mobile phones and other devices are a distraction from this.
 To maintain an environment conducive for spiritual practice we request guests to switch off or silence their mobile phones.
-At specific times during the day guests are provided free Wi-Fi services for their personal work
+At specific times during the day guests are provided free Wi-Fi services for their personal work.
+However, please note that the internet may not be very reliable due to terrain, weather conditions, etc.

 We offer multiple choices to the aspirants to learn and strengthen their practice.
 They can choose from array of courses being offered.
 Aspirants also have long-term options of staying at our centres and ashrams